paulwexler/opinions/on_coding/README.md

 #### First approach: A Parser and a Master

-We'll parse the command line arguments and dispatch to the selected command.
+We'll parse the command line arguments and then dispatch to the selected command.

 We'll create `class DuckParser(argparse.ArgumentParser)` to parse the arguments and obtain a `namespace`.